Can I Freeze a Compote?

 Follow these steps to freeze compote successfully:

-1. Cool the Compote: Let the compote reach room temperature before freezing to prevent condensation inside the container.
+1. Cool the Compote: Allow the compote to cool to room temperature before freezing to avoid condensation inside the container.

-2. Portion the Compote: Divide it into smaller portions for easier defrosting later.
+2. Portion the Compote: Divide it into smaller portions for easier thawing later.

-3. Choose a Container: Transfer the compote into your selected container, leaving some space at the top for expansion during freezing.
+3. Choose a Container: Transfer the compote into your chosen container, leaving some space at the top for expansion during freezing.

 4. Seal and Label: Seal the container tightly, label it with the date, and place it in the freezer.